OliverLetterer/ANAdvancedNavigationController/README.md

 ## Setup ANAdvancedNavigationController for your project

-* add the *ANAdvancedNavigationController* as a static Library to your project
+* add *ANAdvancedNavigationController* as a static Library to your project

 ## How to use ANAdvancedNavigationController